Vigris/all-work-no-play/README.md

 ### Write the through-line in scene form.

 The first step will involve creating a bunch of scenes and then stringing them together.
 This will have the benefit of focusing on cool gameplay moments rather than first creating the game loop and then trying to impose interesting events onto it.
-That follows the [approach favored by Emily Short when writing Bronze](https://emshort.blog/2009/08/23/idea-to-implementation/), and seems to gel far better with how I think than previously attempted design processes.
+That follows the [approach favored by Emily Short when writing Bronze](https://emshort.blog/2009/08/23/idea-to-implementation/), and seems to gel far better with my own workflow than previous models.

 ### Try to do much with little.